Aveek-Saha/DuskPlayer/README.md

   <li>Quickly switch tracks in the same folder, from the playlist button.</li>
   <li>Fine tune the volume from the volume slider</li>
   <li>Plays tracks on Shuffle</li>
+  <li>Choose between a Dark and Light mode</li>
   <li>Reads ID3 tags and displays the artist and album art (if they exist)</li>
 </ul>

+# New Features/Changes (v3.0.0)
+* Now choose between a Dark and Light mode!
+* Recursively finds audio files in all sub directories of the chosen directory

 # New Features/Changes (v2.0.0)
 * When you open the app, it starts playing music from the directory that you last played music from.
 This means that you can skip having to select a directory when you open the app.